Alexithymia: Do You Have Words For Your Feelings?

 There are other tools you can use to find a connection with your inner world.
 For example, researchers have found that expressive writing can help you build internal awareness and bridge your feelings with words, especially if you practice it every day.
 Reading novels that involve personal narratives will help get you out of the rut of monotonous narration.
 Expressive arts therapies such as art-making, dance, and music can be good ways to express yourself non-verbally.

 One important juncture in the process is when you feel or have to express feelings that are hard for your therapist/coach to receive.
 If you have been shut down in the past, feelings such as anger or disappointment in another person can be very difficult for you.
-It is critical that the therapist/coach does not, due to their own fears or vulnerability, punish you for expressing these ‘negative’ feelings towards them.
+The therapist/coach mustn’t, due to their fears or vulnerability, punish you for expressing these ‘negative’ feelings towards them.
 If they do, they are simply repeating what your early caregivers had done to you.
 Therefore, it is important that you ideally engage someone who has worked on themselves, is genuinely mature in an emotional sense, and is not hiding behind a ‘professional facade’.
 It can be life-changing for you to experience, maybe for the first time in your life, a genuine, trusting, and lasting relationship in which all expressions are allowed.
-The experience you have with a professional can then be generalized and brought to other aspects of your life, such as your friendships or an intimate relationship.
+The experience you have with a professional can then be generalized and brought to other aspects of your life, such as your friendships or intimate relationships.

 Alexithymia is not something that cannot be changed.
 This may be counter-intuitive, but more likely than not what is trapped under an alexithymic exterior is an excruciatingly sensitive and empathic soul.
 Shutting down emotionally was never your conscious choice; it was what you were pushed to do to survive painful situations.